HappyRehund/mystery-box/README.md

     *   Copies `node_modules` from the `deps` stage.
     *   Copies the entire application source code.
     *   Generates the Prisma client.
-    *   Compiles the TypeScript seed file to JavaScript (if needed in production).
+    *   Compiles the TypeScript seed file to JavaScript.
     *   Builds the Next.js application using `pnpm build`. `NEXT_TELEMETRY_DISABLED=1` is used to disable Next.js telemetry.

 3.  **`runner` Stage (Production Image):**